Game Devs of Color Expo remains all-virtual when it kicks off September

 “Our experiences led to many discussions about how creators of color are treated at a vast majority of games events.
 We’ve seen that these events, in their efforts to ‘diversify’ were not servicing marginalized people in a way that felt like they were trying to make great strides toward changing the status quo,” Algoo said.
 “We’ve seen ourselves and other creators with their games and their talks be put into separate parts of events and labeling them as “diverse” or “advocacy” spaces, which is more of a way of ostracizing our work, rather than including it among the rest of the work.
 It doesn’t feel good.”

 Algoo added, “So the Game Devs of Color Expo was born from a premise?
 What if we worked with people of color game devs and featured their talks and their games?
 Would that be something people could rock with.
 Would that inspire more developers to shoot their shot?
-The answer was a resounding “Yes!”
+The answer was a resounding ‘Yes!'”

 Since then it has grown exponentially with the help of sponsors, speakers, and exhibitors who support the goals, Algoo said.